alambert-ux/AM10_SG11/README.md

 *The Worldwide Development of the COVID-19 Pandemic*

-1. The Spread of the Virus (in terms of cases and deaths) - time series + mapping (geospatial visualisation)
+OBJECTIVE 1     Visualise the Spread of the Virus in Terms of Mortality
+Outcomes:       time series + mapping (geospatial visualisation)

+OBJECTIVE 2     Geographic Heterogeneity in the Virus in Terms of Mortality
-2. Geographic Heterogeneity (in terms of cases and deaths) - static maps + regional heterogeneity (e.g. showing death/infection rate by age, across geographies)
+Outcomes:       static maps + regional heterogeneity (e.g. showing death/infection rate by age, across geographies)

-3. Outcomes in key regions/geographies (the temporal evolution of the virus) - time series with specific national policy events
+OBJECTIVE 3     Mortality Outcomes in key regions/geographies (the temporal evolution of the virus)
+Outcomes:       time series with specific national policy events